 Step 1.
 Go to the Apple Menu.
 Select System Settings.

 Step 2.
-From the left-hand sidebar, click on "General" followed by Transfer or Reset option from the right-hand sidebar.
+From the left-hand sidebar, click on "General" followed by the Transfer or Reset option from the right-hand sidebar.

 Step 3.
 Click on "Erase All Content and Settings".
 Sign in with the administrator credentials.
 Log in to the device with your password.
 Click "OK".